Online Glasses Review

 No Coke bottle lenses!

-They also have higher-index lenses for stronger prescriptions, which are thinner and lighter.
 The 1.61-index is 20% thinner than the CR-39, 1.67-index is 30% thinner, and the 1.74-index is up to 40% thinner.

 Lastly, Zenni also has impact-resistant lenses that are great for kids or sports glasses.
 Check out their lens guide for more info.